Karen J. Rooney, Ph.D.

 Content Area Reading

-related to content reading need to be addressed.
-These students
+reading need to be addressed.
+These students have difficulty

-have difficulty with the accuracy of prior knowledge and the
+with the accuracy of prior knowledge and the compilation

-compilation of the critical detail that successful students
+of the critical detail that successful students attend

-the selection of the appropriate detail must be taught as
+of the appropriate detail must be taught as opposed to

 of the important detail has taken place.
 In order to accomplish